QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 HMC's annual earnings growth rate over the past five years of 33.36% passes this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-HMC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.45, 2.89, 1.15, 1.99, 3.12, passes since the latest quarter's earnings are on track to be the best yet.
+HMC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.45, 2.90, 1.15, 2.00, 3.12, fails this criterion, as earnings dipped.
+This is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]